BethW83/Animal-Adoption-Capstone/README.md

   4) Conclusions: for technical audiences.
 Business Requirements and Conclusions section.
 Data source included
 * User testing:

-* Later, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but subsequently you used another plot type).
 * The information was split into four separate pages to keep the main visuals on one page and clear.
 The explanations were kept together for the technical audience.
 * For the non-technical audience on the bottom right of the main page, under the slicers are examples of how to use them.
+* Power BI is a very useful tool: if more data became available, as long as it is in the same columns and format, it could simply be added to the existing data and all of the visuals would update.

 ## Conclusions